Best Float Valve Poly Tank Options

 Most of our customers plumb their poly tanks from the top.
 As shown in the pictures below, you can use our Side Mount Kit to attach the valve.
+We have multiple options with our regular and high volume valves.
 They are durable and sturdy.
 I've never had a customer come to me and say one had been broken.
 Measure your tank(s) at the widest part of the lip to determine what size will suit.
 Our regular side mount kits fit with our 3/4" valves, and our high volume side mount kits pair with our 1 1/4" or 1 1/2" high volume valves.
 There are multiple sizes to fit tank lips up to 7".
 If you need something wider, let us know!

 We always recommend a set of galvanized bolt pads when using a side mount kit with these tanks to provide more stability.
 Some people also use a board when they install.

 Our regular float valve kits will handle up to 90 psi, but some of that capacity is lost with the side mount kit.
 If your psi is higher than 80, we have other floats that can handle a bit more.
 If your pressure is considerably higher than that, we have an option that can be used to plumb them from the bottom as well.
 When plumbed from the bottom, our kits can take up to 165-170 psi depending on the float.

 While coming in from the bottom can handle the pressure, you may find that you have high volume and quite low pressure.
 We have high volume float valve kits for that very purpose.
 In the picture below, Greg has the hose coming into the bottom side of the tank and a high volume float valve premium kit attached to that.